Han Hee-jun

 Han Hee-jun (born April 20, 1989), also known as Heejun Han, is a South Korean singer.
 He finished in ninth place on the eleventh season of American Idol in 2012.
 He also finished in the top six of K-pop Star 3 in 2014.
+In 2026, Han began promoting under the name Jude.

 Early life

 Han was born on April 20, 1989 in Anyang, Gyeonggi, South Korea.
 He has an older brother.
 Han and his family immigrated to the United States when he was 12, moving to Flushing, Queens in New York.
 He graduated from Francis Lewis High School.

 Han returned to South Korea from 2009 to 2010 to train to be a singer.
 When he moved back to the United States, Han worked for the non-profit Milal Mission in New York, working with children with disabilities.
 He later said the experience pulled him out of a depression and that the children motivated him to audition for American Idol.